scottgal/mostlylucidweb/Mostlylucid/Markdown/switchingthemesformermaid.md

     }
 ```
 `resetProcessed` is the same except in reverse where it takes the markup from the `data-original-code` attribute and sets it back to the element.
+Note it also `encodeURIComponent` the value as I foud that some strings weren't being stored correctly.

 ### Init